lucasolivo/Pokedex/README.md

 Added basic fighting logic for wild Pokemon encounters, but is yet to be finished.

 Update 8/4: Made the encounter battling more robust, allowing for switching, logic to defeat Pokemon etc.

+Update 8/5: Added EXP groups and the "heal" command to heal your party of Pokemon to max HP.